Conquest of the Western Turks: Aftermath

 The sheer size of the newly conquered lands made it difficult to govern through the Tang military garrisons.
 The Tang emperor Gaozong appointed two puppet qaghans to rule over the Western Turks, who were later overthrown in a rebellion that began in 662.
 The revolt reduced Tang's western extent to Beshbalik, Dzungaria in northern Xinjiang and ended direct Tang control of Central Asia beyond the Pamir Mountains in modern Tajikistan and Afghanistan.
 The expansion of the Tibetan Empire from the south threatened China's hold on southern Xinjiang.
 Tibet invaded the Tarim Basin in 670, but Tang forces regained the area in 693 and Kashgar in 728, restoring the Anxi Protectorate and Four Garrisons.
 The conflict between Tibet and the Tang continued for the remainder of the Tang dynasty.

 At its maximum extent, Tang expansion brought China into direct contact with the rising Umayyad Caliphate.
-China's western borders reached the eastern frontier of the Caliphate.
-Following the Arab defeat of Sassanid Persia in 651, the Caliphate began its expansion into Central Asia, competing with the Tang's sphere of influence in the region.
+China's western borders reached the eastern frontier of the caliphate.
+Following the Arab defeat of Sassanid Persia in 651, the caliphate began its expansion into Central Asia, competing with the Tang's sphere of influence in the region.
 Chinese and Islamic troops finally clashed at the Battle of Aksu in 717 and the Battle of Talas in 751.
 Though victorious in 717, the Chinese lost against the Arabs, now under Abbasid rule, and the Arab army captured Chinese papermaking craftsmen.
 An Arabic record of the conflict claims that the battle led to the introduction of papermaking to the Islamic world.

 Puppet qaghans

 The Tang emperor Gaozong installed two puppet qaghans, the cousins Ashina Buzhen and Ashina Mishe, and controlled the region by proxy.
 Buzhen and Mishe were enemies of Helu who had aided Su Dingfang during his campaign against Helu and the Western Turkic Khaganate.
 Gaozong divided the ten tribes of the area among the two cousins.
 Buzhen governed half of the tribes located in the west, while Mishe governed the other half located in the east.

-The son of Buzhen, Khusrau, and the son of Mishe, Yuanqing, resided in Chang'an, the capital of Tang, while their fathers administered the former khaganate as qaghans.
+The son of Buzhen, Khusrau, and the son of Mishe, Yuanqing, resided in Chang'an, the capital of the Tang, while their fathers administered the former khaganate as qaghans.
 Empress Wu Zetian sent Yuanqing and Kusrau westward in 685 to succeed their fathers as proxy rulers.

 Neither of the qaghans were able to successfully exert control.
 Turkic tribes resisted Yuanqing's rule, defeating the qaghan and forcing Yuanqing to return to Chang'an.
 Kusrau was able to bring the western tribes temporarily under his rule, but was defeated in 690 during an invasion by the Second Turkic Khaganate, and he too was forced to escape the region with his loyalists.
 Later attempts to install puppet qaghans failed, and the title was reduced to a symbolic position in the Tang court.